FAQs

 What is the fee for my exam?

 Fees vary by exam.
 The price of the exam will be shown in parenthesis next to the name of the exam when you schedule.
-Visit the Scheduling Page of our website for more information about scheduling and to access our scheduling system, RegisterBlast/PrepBlast, to make an appointment.
+Please schedule through our 3rd party appointment scheduling system, RegisterBlast, to see what the price is for your exam.

 What if I recently changed my name?

 If you are testing for UVU we need to ensure that your name matches your ID compared to the UVU database.
 If you have changed your name recently you can bring both your current ID and your previous ID that matches the UVU database.
-We suggest that you can contact UVU to update your name in their database.
-To check your name in UVU's database you can follow these instructions here.
+We suggest that you contact UVU Registration Services to update your name in their database

 ALEKS

-If your question(s) is not answered below, you can also visit the GE Math Success page for more information.
+If your question(s) is not answered below, you can also visit the UVU Math Success page for more information.

 Am I allowed to bring my own calculator?

 No personal calculators are allowed.
-However, you can use the calculator in the ALEKS program on questions that you are allowed it.
-Scratch paper is also provided by the testing center.
+However, you may use the on-screen calculator provided within the ALEKS program on questions where it is permitted.

 How long is the test?